anki-code/xontrib-argcomplete/README.md

 ./script   # shebang should has "env python" or "env xonsh" script     # script should be found in $PATH and shebang should has "env python" or "env xonsh"
 ```
-The `PYTHON_ARGCOMPLETE_OK` marker should be found in the first 10 lines of the file.

 ## Example
 ```bash